Pat Darling

-Pat Darling (31 August 1913 in Casino, New South Wales, Australia – 2007) was an Australian servicewoman and nursing sister with the 2/10th Australian General Hospital.
+Pat Darling (31 August 1913 in Casino, New South Wales, Australia – 2 December 2007) was an Australian servicewoman and nursing sister with the 2/10th Australian General Hospital.

 Early life

 Born as Janet Patteson Gunther, her great grandfather, Archdeacon James Gunther, was a missionary to indigenous Australians at Wellington, New South Wales.
 Her grandfather, Archdeacon William Gunther, was rector of St John's, Parramatta.
 The second eldest of eight children, she attended bush schools before leaving school at 12 to help out at home in the farm.

+Her mother Jane Gunther née Thomson is descended from Mary (Molly) Reibey, whose image now appears on the Australian twenty dollar note.

 World War II

 She trained in general nursing at Royal Prince Alfred Hospital in Camperdown, and worked as a private nurse until enlisting in 1940 with the 2nd/10th Australian General Hospital.
 She sailed to Singapore in February 1941.
 She was one of the Australian nurses taken prisoner by the Japanese in Sumatra during World War II.
 She wrote about her three and a half years incarceration and survival in Portrait of a Nurse (published in 2001).